maderaroja/twitterapiR/README.md

     want to receive.
 The default is “mixed.”
 Valid values
     include:

-                      - mixed: s both popular and real time results in the response
+                      - mixed: returns both popular and real time results in the response

                       - recent: returns only the most recent results in the response